Masquerade ceremony

 A masquerade ceremony (or masked rite, festival, procession or dance) is a cultural or religious event involving the wearing of masks.
 The practice has been seen throughout history from the prehistoric era to present day.
-They have a variety of themes.
+These events are deeply connected in the spiritual and social lives of people.
+These performances can have variety of themes, music, costumes and rituals.
 Their meanings can range from anything including life, death, and fertility.
-In the Dogon religion, the traditional beliefs of the Dogon people of Mali, there are several mask dances, including the Sigi festival.
-The Sigi entered the Guinness Book of Records as the "Longest religious ceremony".
+For example, in the Dogon religion, the traditional beliefs of the Dogon people of Mali, incorporates several mask dances, including the Sigi festival.
+The Sigi festival has also entered the Guinness Book of Records as the "Longest religious ceremony".

 Among other examples are West African and African diaspora masquerades such as Egungun masquerades, Eyo masquerades, Northern Edo masquerades, the Omabe festival of Nsukka, the Akatakpa festival of Obollo-Afor, Caribbean Carnival (which is called "Mas"), Jonkonnu, and Mardi Gras Indians.